oracle/node-oracledb/doc/api.md

   or previous, set on demand.

 - For fetching of all data in consecutive small sets for batch processing.
-This happens because the number of records is too large for Python to handle at the same time.
+This happens because the number of records is too large for Node.js to handle at the same time.

 The latter can be handled by [ResultSets](#resultsethandling) or